teamscode/teamscode.github.io/_posts/contests/2018-10-26-spring-2019-mihs-programming-contest.md

 Registration is now avaliable.
 There is no fee to compete.
 If you want to attend, complete this [TypeForm](https://teamscode.typeform.com/to/bnGcWl).

-If you cannot make it to the competition, please de-register [here](https://teamscode.typeform.com/to/XTYQIh)
+If you accidentally registered for the competition, or have a new conflict, please de-register [here](https://teamscode.typeform.com/to/XTYQIh)

 # Basic Information #